praekelt/numi-api/docs/index.rst

 Providers
 ---------

-.. http:get:: /providers/
+.. http:get:: /organizations/:organization_id/providers/

-  Retrieves the :ref:`summaries <data-provider-summary>` of all providers.
+  Retrieves the :ref:`summaries <data-provider-summary>` of all providers contained under the organization with id ``organization_id``.

-  Only accessible if the authenticated user has :ref:`admin permission
-  <permissions>`.

   .. sourcecode:: http